codemagic-ci-cd/cli-tools/docs/google-play/get-latest-build-number.md

 ##### `--tracks=internal | alpha | beta | production`

 Get the build number from the specified track(s).
-If not specified, the highest build number across all tracks is returned.
-Multiple arguments.
-Default:&nbsp;`internal alpha beta production`
+If not specified, the highest build number across all tracks (internal, alpha, beta, production) is returned.
+Multiple arguments
 ### Required arguments for command `google-play`

 ##### `--package-name=PACKAGE_NAME`